 We have historically relied upon cash available through credit facilities, in addition to cash from operations, to finance our working capital requirements and to support our growth.
+At each of December 31, 2017 and

-At September 30, 2017, we had availability of \$20.0 million under the Revolving Credit Facility.
+September 30, 2017, we had availability of \$25.0 million and \$20.0 million, respectively, under the Revolving Credit Facility.
 We regularly monitor potential capital sources, including equity and debt financings, in an effort to meet our planned capital expenditures and liquidity requirements.
 Our future success will be highly dependent on our ability to access outside sources of capital.